1024sparrow/codongo/README.md

 # codongo
-VIrtual keyboard for touch screen interfaces (e.g. Ubuntu Touch) that overlay whole display and are transparent.
+Virtual keyboard for touch screen interfaces that overlay whole display and are transparent.
 Code on go!
 Everywhere!